PayLane Terms of Service

 - redirect the Customer to the website of a respective Intermediary Institution which enables Payments (e.g. in the case of a wire transfer or giropay);

-Unless a relevant Intermediary Institution rejects the Payment, the monetary funds will be transferred to the Merchant's individual payment account in accordance with rules specified in these Terms of Service and the Agreement, whereas the outcome of such transaction shall be recorded in the Merchant Account.
+- Unless a relevant Intermediary Institution rejects the Payment, the monetary funds will be transferred to the Merchant's individual payment account in accordance with rules specified in the Agreement’s documents, whereas the outcome of such transaction shall be recorded in the Merchant Account;

-open a Merchant Account so as to let the Merchant: register, manage, administer transaction data, and, in particular, view lists of Payments made, authorization and sales errors lists, lists of Refunds, Reversals and Chargebacks, manually initiate Refunds or Resales; where PayLane renders Acquiring Services for the benefit of the Merchant, the Merchant Account offers the option to register information on funds collected by PayLane as a result of Payments made via the Payment Gateway.
+- opens a Merchant Account so as to let the Merchant: register, manage, administer transaction data, and, in particular, view lists of Payments made, authorization and sales errors lists, lists of Refunds, Reversals and Chargebacks, manually initiate Refunds or Resales; where PayLane renders Acquiring Services for the benefit of the Merchant, the Merchant Account offers the option to register information on funds collected by PayLane as a result of Payments made via the Payment Gateway;

-- enable the Merchant to accept monetary funds through various channels of payments, such as card payments, direct debits, giropay, PayPal, iDEAL, wire transfers, SOFORT Banking.
+- enables the Merchant to accept monetary funds through various channels of payments, such as card payments, direct debits, giropay, PayPal, iDEAL, wire transfers, SOFORT Banking.

 - The Services will operate correctly on the most current versions of the following web browsers: Internet Explorer, Mozilla Firefox, Safari, Chrome and Opera.